“In 2017 Reiki and complementary therapies have been benefiting patients, caregivers and hospitals at an increasing rate.

 The survey shows that more than 42 percent of responding hospitals indicated they offer one or more CAM therapies, up from 37 percent in 2007.

 “The rise of complementary and alternative medicine reflects the continued effort on the part of hospitals and caregivers to broaden the vital services they provide to patients and communities,” said Nancy Foster, vice president for quality and patient safety at the AHA.
 “Hospitals have long known that what they do to treat and heal involves more than just medications and procedures.
 It is about using all of the art and science of medicine to restore the patient as fully as possible.”
+There are also people that opt for korean plastic surgery procedures as a solution for body image issues.

 And in Canada, complementary and alternative therapies are used by nearly 70% of the populace for wellness and as a complement to their medical care.